npxhuy/popgen_binp29/readme.md

 This readme contains the explanation for files type, steps that involving in the population genetics project of the BINP29 course.

 # USAGE OF APPLICATION
-Clone the application **SNPulse.R** and **readme.md** file to your computer, run **SNPulse.R** will **R Studio**.\
+- Clone the application **SNPulse.R** and **readme.md** file to your computer, run **SNPulse.R** will **R Studio**.
-If you did not have sample data, they could be cloned from folder Data on github.\
+- If you did not have sample data, they could be cloned from folder Data on github.
-Upload the required files, fill in the parameters and hit submit button.\
+- Upload the required files, fill in the parameters and hit submit button.
+- The generated speed highly depends on the size of data, be patient!
-The information of files and parameters is written below.
+- The information of files and parameters is written below.
 The download button can be used to download the plot in high definition.

 # REQUIRED FILES
 ## *.bim*, *.fam* *.bed* & *.ped* file